maks-io/who-am-i-now/README.md

 - inheriting the behaviour from the original `react-device-detect` library (entries marked with \*\*), or
 - having a different behaviour compared to the original `react-device-detect` library (entries marked with \*), or
-- is completely new (black entries in table)
+- completely new (entries in table without asterisks)

 | selector                | type    | explanation                                                                                                                                                                                         |
 | ----------------------- | ------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |